-Recipes like Crockpot Bolognese are made for Sunday afternoons
+Recipes like this Crockpot Bolognese are made for Sunday afternoons

-It’s a gorgeous day!
-The windows are open, 80’s country is playing on the radio, and I am taking my time as I compile all of the ingredients into a rich, luxurious sauce.
+It's a gorgeous day!
+The windows are open, '80s country is playing on the radio, and I am taking my time as I compile ingredients into a rich, luxurious sauce.
 The smells wafting through the RV right now are incredible.
-Have I painted a scene?

 What is Bolognese sauce?